transmission 003 · for the curious

 wait, you didn't code this?

 Nope.
 Not one line.
-Every project on this site was built through conversation with AI.
+Okay… maybe a couple of lines 😉 Every project on this site was built through conversation with AI.
 The interactive essay on how AI thinks.
 The meditative snake game.
 The cinematic chapters at atom738.
 The bible study.
 The AI OS field guide.
 All of it.

 The loop is simple.
 You describe what you want.
 The AI writes it.
 You look at the result, ask for changes, and keep going until it works.
 There is no point where you need to read code you do not understand.